-Before Covid, there was another idea of home hygiene.
-However, since the start of the pandemic, the concept has undergone a rapid and radical change.
+Before Covid there was another idea of home hygiene.
+Since the beginning of the pandemic, however, the concept has undergone a rapid and radical change.

 Home life is now more than just a ménage in a place to relax, eat and spend time with the family.
 It has become a workplace, a health department, an education center, the local fitness center, and more.

-It is now the home, not the city center or office or school, that is the hub of daily activities.
+Now the home, and not the city center or the office or the school, is the hub of daily activities.